 Wrapping It Up

 With Tokyo being the absolute mecca for technology, it’s a dream for digital nomads to visit the area for work.
-Not only will their fast internet speeds and booming economy be a treat, but Japan’s amazing culture and delicious food!
+Not only will their fast internet speeds and booming economy be a treat, but Japan’s amazing culture, festivals, and delicious food!
 And with gaijin-friendly coworking spaces, you can surely have a productive day surrounded by like-minded digital nomads and all the amenities you need for a good day’s work, without worrying about the language barrier.

 Hopefully, you found the perfect coworking space to book when you’re in Tokyo.
 Good luck and have fun on your next digital nomad journey!